In vitro fertilisation: Pregnancy rate

 Pregnancy rate may be defined in various ways.
 In the United States, SART and the Centers for Disease Control (and appearing in the table in the Success Rates section above) include statistics on positive pregnancy test and clinical pregnancy rate.

 The 2019 summary compiled by the SART the following data for non-donor eggs (first embryo transfer) in the United States:

 In 2006, Canadian clinics reported an average pregnancy rate of 35%.
 A French study estimated that 66% of patients starting IVF treatment finally succeed in having a child (40% during the IVF treatment at the centre and 26% after IVF discontinuation).
 Achievement of having a child after IVF discontinuation was mainly due to adoption (46%) or spontaneous pregnancy (42%).

 Miscarriage rate

-According to a study done by the Mayo Clinic miscarriage rates for IVF are somewhere between 15 and 25%.
+According to a study done by the Mayo Clinic, miscarriage rates for IVF are somewhere between 15 and 25% for those under the age of 35.
+In naturally conceived pregnancies, the rate of miscarriage is between 10 and 20% for those under the age of 35.
+Risk of miscarriage, regardless of the method of conception, does increase with age.

 Predictors of success

 The main potential factors that influence pregnancy (and live birth) rates in IVF have been suggested to be maternal age, duration of infertility or subfertility, bFSH and number of oocytes, all reflecting ovarian function.
-Optimal woman's age is 23–39 years at time of treatment.
+Optimal age is 23–39 years at time of treatment.

 Biomarkers that affect the pregnancy chances of IVF include: